Slickplan

 2. Investigate the robots.txt file

-The robots.txt file is a text file that lives in your root directory that tells search engine crawlers which pages they can access and other instructions.
+The robots.txt file is a text file that lives in your root directory that tells search engine web crawlers which pages they can access and other instructions.

-To see if the sitemap of a website is there, type the URL and add "/robots.txt", like this:
+It’s also an ideal place to find a website’s sitemap file.
+To see if the sitemap of a website is there, type the URL and add “/robots.txt“, like this: slickplan.com/robots.txt

-URL with robots.txt path highlighted
+URL with robots.txt path highlighted, showing example Slickplan link https://slickplan.com/robots.txt.

 If it is, you’ll see the location clearly labeled after “Sitemap”.

-robots.txt file with sitemap location highlights
+robots.txt file example with sitemap URL highlighted, showing https://slickplan.com/sitemap.xml.

 3. Use Google search operators to find your sitemap